A-Olson8/Portfolio-5/README.md

 ```

--- Step Eight is to clean the Last Years Commission column
+-- Step eight is to clean the Last Years Commission column

 ```